IBISAgent: Reinforcing Pixel-Level Visual Reasoning in MLLMs for Universal Biomedical Object Referring and Segmentation: Experiment

 \subsection{Experimental Setup}

 \textbf{Evaluation Benchmarks.} For segmentation performance evaluation, we conduct experiments on three datasets: (1) In-domain test set $D_{\text{test}}$.
-We randomly sample $9$K image–mask pairs from the BiomedParseData~\cite{zhao2024biomedparse} test split across 9 imaging modalities.
+We randomly sample $9$K image–mask pairs from the official BiomedParseData~\cite{zhao2024biomedparse} test split.
 (2) Out-of-domain benchmark.
 We adopt the MeCOVQA-G+~\cite{huang2025multimodallargelanguagemodel, wang2025citrusvadvancingmedicalfoundation} test set, which includes 3K samples across 5 imaging modalities.
-This benchmark pairs biomedical images with natural-language queries that explicitly request segmentation of specific anatomical structures or lesions.
+This benchmark pairs biomedical images with text queries that explicitly request segmentation of specific anatomical structures or lesions.
 (3) Held-out in-house dataset.
-Since many foundation models and MLLMs are trained on large-scale public datasets, training–testing overlap may vary across prior works, and the public benchmarks in (1) and (2) may contain samples seen during pretraining.
+Since many foundation models and MLLMs are trained on large-scale public datasets, training–testing overlap may vary across prior works.
 To ensure fair evaluation and avoid unintentional data leakage, we additionally evaluate on a private held-out dataset collected from three medical centers, comprising 1K CT, MRI, and pathology images across seven cancer types.
 For VQA performance evaluation, we use four widely adopted medical VQA benchmarks: PathVQA~\citep{he2020pathvqa}, SLAKE~\citep{liu2021slake}, VQA-RAD~\citep{lau2018dataset}, and OmniMedVQA~\citep{hu2024omnimedvqa}.
-Further benchmark details are provided in Appendix~\ref{sec:testbench}.
+More benchmark details are provided in Appendix~\ref{sec:testbench}.

 \textbf{Metrics.} For the segmentation task, we report mIOU and Dice score for mask segmentation, and F1 Score for mask-to-entity correspondence accuracy.
 For the VQA task, we evaluate the accuracy of the model’s responses.